yani9o/simpleAuras/README.md

 Buff/Debuff:
 - Invert: Activate to show aura if not found.
 - Dual: Mirrors the aura (if xpos = -150, then it will show a mirrored icon/texture at xpos 150).

+Poison:
+- Unit: Select `MH` (MainHand) or `OH` (OffHand) to track poison on that weapon slot
+- Automatically detects poison presence, duration, and charges
+- Updates every 3 seconds (independent of refresh rate setting)

 Cooldown:
 - Always: Shows Cooldown Icon if it's on CD or not.